LTVolt/Java-ELT-ExpenseTrackerApp/README.md

       headers: { Authorization: `Bearer ${token}` },              // PLEASE DON'T FORGET TO CHECK SYNTAX HERE });
 ```
+Please note that these examples use JS, but you might be using something different: Translate as necessary.

 And that's it!
 End of documentation.
 For now.